yegor256/blog/_drafts/rubygems.md

 ## Configure Rultor

-Create `.rultor.yml` file in the root directory of your project:
+Create a `.rultor.yml` file in the root directory of your project:

 {% highlight yaml %}
 decrypt: